-If you agree to be in this study, you will first sign this Informed Consent Form and HIPAA Authorization before any study-related procedures are done.
+If you agree to be in this study, you will first sign this Informed Consent form before any study-related procedures are done.

 Before you can be enrolled in the study, the study team must first make sure that you qualify for the study and that you are generally physically healthy.
-This screening process can take up to 10 weeks.
+This screening process can take up to 6 weeks.
 The order of assessments in screening may vary, but this form lists all the activities in the screening period.
-Some of these meetings may take place online or inperson.
+Some of these meetings may take place online or in-person.